 They’re jazzed up so much that you’d never know they started with a boxed mix (eek!).
 Seriously, you’d never know.
 This is the chocolate version of those cupcakes: Chocolate Wedding Cupcakes with Chocolate Buttercream Frosting.
 And of course, they are not just for weddings!

-Again, the cupcakes themselves are moist and wonderful.
+The cupcakes themselves are moist and wonderful.
 The frosting is a simple chocolate buttercream- easy to pipe on in a swirly motion.
-I used an Ateco # 846 Closed Star Tip.
+I share what piping tip I used further down in this post.
 HERE is a great link from a blog that shows you some different ways to frost cupcakes.
 Decorate with pearls or sprinkles or leave them simple and plain.

 If you’re baking these for a wedding, I recommend baking them in brown cupcake wrappers.
 You can always set the baked cupcakes inside of a more decorative wrapper on your display.

 WHAT SUPPLIES DO YOU NEED TO MAKE WEDDING CUPCAKES?